OPS-E2E-PPE/VBA-Docs/api/Word.FirstLetterException.md

 keywords: vbawd10.chm2373
 f1_keywords:
 - vbawd10.chm2373
-ms.prod: word
 api_name:
 - Word.FirstLetterException
 ms.assetid: e365a683-010a-a074-5563-f0cac1f410b2
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # FirstLetterException object (Word)

 Represents an abbreviation excluded from automatic correction.
 The **[FirstLetterExceptions](Word.firstletterexceptions.md)** object is a member of the **FirstLetterExceptions** collection.

 ## Remarks

 The **FirstLetterExceptions** collection includes all the excluded abbreviations.The first character following a period is automatically capitalized when the **CorrectSentenceCaps** property is set to **True**.
 The character you type following an item in the **FirstLetterExceptions** collection isn't capitalized.

 Use **FirstLetterExceptions** (Index), where Index is the abbreviation or the index number, to return a single **FirstLetterException** object.
 The following example deletes the abbreviation "appt." from the **[FirstLetterExceptions](Word.firstletterexceptions.md)** collection.